 Fortunately, poor communication skills are likely to become clear during the interview process.

-A good senior product manager should have an ability to determine what matters and what doesn’t, often across a wide portfolio of products.
-Or, to look at it another way, they should be able to identify the right order in which to complete goals at a business-wide level.
+A good senior product manager should have the ability to determine what matters and what doesn’t, often across a wide portfolio of products.
+Or, to look at it another way, they should be able to identify the right order to complete goals at a business-wide level.

 This means that an effective product manager won’t try to please everyone all of the time: they’ll work out which task deserves to be a priority and which can wait.